Ginkgo Biloba Tree Myths – The Maidenhair Tree

-Ginkgo biloba (also spelled gingko) has become a popular tree and many people are able to recognize it.
-Its a living fossil that has been around for millions of years.
-Dinosaurs roamed the ginkgo forests and its been part of Chinese herbalism for centuries.
-It is unlike any other tree we grow and it has become the symbol of strength, hope and peace.
+Ginkgo biloba (also spelled gingko) has become a popular tree, and many people are able to recognize it.
+It’s a living fossil that has been around for millions of years.
+Dinosaurs roamed the ginkgo forests, and it has been part of Chinese herbalism for centuries.
+It is unlike any other tree we grow, and it has become the symbol of strength, hope, and peace.

 Its long history and unusual botanical attributes have contributed to a number of myths about Ginkgo biloba.